riiim400th/renamer/README.md

 ![image](https://github.com/riiim400th/renamer/assets/98566465/64130105-8b6e-4f4b-99a0-c6fe96446cd5)

+## Use cases
+It's convenient when the renaming names are in Excel.
+Just copy and paste the column of names you want to use into this tool.

 **We're currently seeking new ideas and desired features.
-Everyone, please raise issues and share your opinions!**
+Everyone, please raise issues and share your ideas!**